HeardLibrary/workshops/_posts/2017-3-23-minecraft.md

   * In 2013, Jay Clayton, William R. Kenan Jr. Professor of English at Vanderbilt University, teaches the first MOOC on online gaming: [Online Games: Literature, New Media, and Narrative](https://www.coursera.org/course/onlinegames)

-  * Could it be considered not useful?
-[Why Educators Probably Shouldn’t Use Minecraft In Their Classrooms](https://higheredrevolution.com/why-educators-probably-shouldn-t-use-minecraft-in-their-classrooms-989f525c6e62#.d8rsaii8x)

 ### Exploring [Minecraft](https://minecraft.net/)